openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * multiple Credentials of different types bound to the same proof, or
 * multiple Credentials of the same type bound to different proofs in the Batch Credential Response.

-In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).
+In the course of the authorization process, the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the End-User during the issuance flow as illustrated in a use case in (#use-case-2).

 At its core, this specification is Credential format agnostic and allows implementers to leverage specific capabilities of Credential formats of their choice.
 Multiple Credential formats can be used within the same transaction.